sherpa/sherpa/docs/install.rst

      CFLAGS='-Wno-implicit-function-declaration'

-   (Note that on MacOS, "gcc" is usally just an alias to Clang.
-Unless you specifically intall a gcc from a different source, you are likely to run into this problem, even if you believe that your compiler is invoked with `gcc`.)
+   (Note that on MacOS, "gcc" is usually just an alias to Clang.
+Unless you specifically install a gcc from a different source, you are likely to run into this problem, even if you believe that your compiler is invoked with `gcc`.)